arnavhasija/wildlife-road-safety/README.md

 <b>Cluster 3</b>: Varied monthly distribution with notable incidents in October, November, and December, potentially related to fall wildlife movements.
 Substantial Deer, Mule incidents (1300) indicate areas with a higher population.
 November's peak coincides with increased wildlife movement.

 These findings underscore the importance of considering seasonal and species-specific patterns for targeted wildlife collision prevention.
 The clusters offer a geographical context, aiding in pinpointing regions with distinct collision risk factors.

+<h2>Conclusion: Unveiling Insights into Wildlife Collision Incidents</h2>

+In the culmination of my comprehensive analysis of wildlife collision incidents, I embarked on a journey to uncover patterns, trends, and geospatial nuances encapsulated in the data spanning from 2016 to 2022.
+My multifaceted approach aimed to not only visualize incidents but also derive actionable insights to inform conservation strategies and enhance public awareness.

+<h3>Key Results:</h3>

+<b>Latitude and Longitude Summary Statistics:</b>
+A focus on latitude and longitude summary statistics revealed the geographical distribution of incidents.
+Insights gleaned from these statistics included the identification of prominent hotspots, the influence of proximity to National Parks, and a nuanced understanding of incident density in various regions.

+<b>Exploratory Data Visualization:</b>
+Leveraging data visualization tools, I brought the incident data to life, unveiling seasonal patterns, species distribution, and the impact of incidents across different months and years.
+Engaging visualizations enhanced my ability to communicate complex trends in an accessible manner.
+My exploration extended into a comparative analysis of 2022 against the preceding years.
+Notable findings included a reduction in incidents in Northern regions, persistent hotspots near National Parks, and consistent incidents in proximity to major cities.

+<b>Species Impact Analysis:</b>
+The examination of species impact allowed me to discern the most affected wildlife, guiding my focus on targeted conservation efforts.
+Filtering and visualizing the top species provided clarity on the types of collisions demanding immediate attention.

+<b>Clustering Analysis:</b>
+Transitioning into advanced analyses, I delved into clustering techniques to uncover spatial patterns within incidents.
+While HDBSCAN initially fell short, hierarchical clustering emerged as a robust alternative, emphasizing the hierarchical structure inherent in geographical data.
+Evaluation metrics, including the Calinski-Harabasz Index and Silhouette Coefficient, validated the efficacy of my clustering approach.
+The clear delineation of clusters provided a nuanced understanding of incident patterns, enabling more targeted interventions.